Tetraphase Pharmaceuticals Inc : Pomerantz Law Firm Investigates Claims On Behalf of Investors of Tetraphase Pharmaceuticals, Inc. - TTPH | MarketScreener

-NEW YORK, NY / ACCESSWIRE / September 8, 2018 / Pomerantz LLP is investigating claims on behalf of investors of Tetraphase Pharmaceuticals, Inc.. ("Tetraphase" or the "Company") (NASDAQ: TTPH).
+NEW YORK, NY / ACCESSWIRE / September 12, 2018 / Pomerantz LLP is investigating claims on behalf of investors of Tetraphase Pharmaceuticals, Inc. ("Tetraphase" or the "Company") (NASDAQ: TTPH).
 Such investors are advised to contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888-476-6529, ext.
 9980.

 The investigation concerns whether Tetraphase and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.